 I appreciate that there are pragmatics but it is important that there is a clearer policy for those who receive letters.
 They often cannot even seek legal advice in that time.
 Can the Minister of State formalise the more humane policy that was adopted earlier in the crisis?

 I thank the Senator again and I acknowledge her request on positive decisions only and bringing in the 30-day requirement as soon as possible.
 I will bring both of those proposals to the Minister.
 I reiterate that each case is examined in detail on its individual merits taking all of the factors into account.
-I assure her, however, that I will convey all of her comments to the Minister late.
+I assure her, however, that I will convey all of her comments to the Minister today.

 I thank the Minister of State, Deputy Browne, for his attendance.

 Sexually Transmitted Infections